ahanba/hiatus/README.markdown

        length: false

      option:
-       filter_by: For XLZ, only when the "Note" value is same as this value, the entry is checked.
-Other entries are skipped.
+       filter_by: For XLZ - Only when the "Note" value is same as this value, the entry will be checked.
+Other entries will be skipped.
        ignore100: true/false.
-For TTX & XLZ, when this is true, 100% match is skipped.
+For TTX/XLZ/SDLXLIFF, when true, 100% match will be skipped.
        ignoreICE: true/false.
-For XLZ, when this is true, ICE match is skipped.
+For XLZ/SDLXLIFF, when true, ICE match will be skipped.

 How to create Glossary file?
 ------------
-Tab Separated Text file (TSV file).
+The format is Tab Separated Text file (TSV file).
 UTF-8 without BOM is recommended, however, you can use other char code as it is automatically detected by NKF library.
-Use following tab-separated format
+See below and the sample files in !Sample_files folder.

 **SourceTerm&nbsp;&nbsp;&nbsp;&nbsp;TargetTerm&nbsp;&nbsp;&nbsp;&nbsp;Option**
 Assume space as a Tab - "SourceTerm[tab]TargetTerm[tab]Option"